 Step 2: Keep it secret, keep it safe

-- The person leading the activity should ask half of the groups to make a strong password.
-They should ask the rest of the groups to make a simple password.
+- The person leading the activity should ask one half of the group to think of a strong password.
+They should ask the other half of the group to make a simple password.

-- Each pair should work together to come up with a brand-new password to an imaginary account.
+- Everyone should come up with a brand-new password to an imaginary account.
 They should make it as strong or as simple as possible, depending on the instruction the person leading the activity gave them.

 - Everyone should try to remember their new passwords until the end of the session without writing them down.

 Step 3: Codebreakers

 - At the end of the session, everyone should try to remember their passwords.